Yellowstone | The Best of Beth Dutton

 In the season 4 finale, “Grass on the Streets and Weeds on the Rooftops”, Beth and long-time boyfriend Rip finally get married.
 The two have been together since they were 14 and 15.
 So it’s about time really.
 Beth, not wanting to wait for the traditional white wedding – and really I don’t think she’s the white wedding type – decided to have the wedding on her terms.
 She shows up back at the ranch with a priest in tow and announces they are having the wedding right then and there.
 The priest keeps things short and sweet.
 But Beth doesn’t even finish her vows before saying “I do” and throwing her arms around Rip to kiss him.
 When John asks the Priest how she managed to convince him to come on such short notice, he learns she kidnapped him at “gunpoint”, aka a finger gun in her jacket pocket.

-Yellowstone Season 5 will release exclusively on Paramount+ in the UK from November 14th.
+Yellowstone Season 5 part one is now streaming on Paramount+ in the UK.

 What are your top Beth Dutton moments?
 Sound off and share yours below.